 Similarly, if you’re working a beanie with no ribbing, that starting row should still be the measurement you get here.
 There won’t be too much stretch and pulling inwards so it has to be the right size from the beginning.
 My Tempest Beanie pattern was done this way!

 STEP #2: Hat Height

 Make your ribbing as tall as you like and then start working the body of the hat without increasing or decreasing until you reach that hat height.
-Here are some example below.
+Here are some examples below.

-The first beanies I made, I thought that number looked way too big for a hat.
-I mean, who has a 9-inch head??
-It took me a couple tries to realize you need space to work all the way up to the crown.
+It took me a couple of tries to realize you need space to work all the way up to the crown.
 And, as you can tell in my picture above, this way to figure out hat sizes works even if you don’t join to work in the round.
 All of these are hats from my blog and you can click them to go to the individual patterns.